-- The CARES Act allows Multi-family borrowers to request forbearance if they are experiencing financial hardship due to COVID-19.
+• The CARES Act allows Multi-family borrowers to request forbearance if they are experiencing financial hardship due to COVID-19.
 Multi-family Housing has existing authority in 7 CFR §3560.453to take special servicing actions as part of a workout plan on Section 514 and 515 loans to prevent a default, and under that authority will approve a deferral of up to 3 monthly loan payments.
 For your convenience, attached is a sample streamlined workout agreement proposal that MFH considers to be in compliance with the requirements of 7 CFR §3560.453(c).
-Borrowers are welcome to use that sample or submit your requests orally or in another written format to your assigned Multi-family Servicing Official. - Once this information is submitted to your assigned Multi-family Servicing Official, within five business days your request will be processed by the field office and sent to the National Finance, Accounting and Operations Center (NFAOC) in St. Louis to adjust your account.
+Borrowers are welcome to use that sample or submit your requests orally or in another written format to your assigned Multi-family Servicing Official.

+- Once this information is submitted to your assigned Multi-family Servicing Official, within five business days your request will be processed by the field office and sent to the National Finance, Accounting and Operations Center (NFAOC) in St. Louis to adjust your account.
 If your loan payment is normally offset against your Rental Assistance payment, you will receive your full RA payment without the mortgage payment deducted.
-If you normally send in a payment, you do not need to do anything further.

-- If the initial forbearance period is for less than 90 days, borrowers can request an extension of up 90 days total, but must request the extension at least 15 days prior to the expiration of the initial period.
+If you normally send in a payment, you do not need to do anything further. - If the initial forbearance period is for less than 90 days, borrowers can request an extension of up 90 days total, but must request the extension at least 15 days prior to the expiration of the initial period.
 Forbearance can be ended at any time by contacting your assigned Multi-family Servicing Official.
 Payments will be deferred for up to 90 days without any additional interest or late fees.
-When the loan reaches maturity, any deferred payments will be added to the final payment. - Guidance on forbearance requests for a Section 538 loans will be provided later this week. - The CARES Act prohibits evictions due to non-payment of rent for the next 120 days and does not allow owners to charge late fees or otherwise penalize tenants who are unable to pay rent.
+When the loan reaches maturity, any deferred payments will be added to the final payment. - The CARES Act prohibited evictions due to non-payment of rent through July 25, 2020 and does not allow owners to charge late fees or otherwise penalize tenants who are unable to pay rent.
 This eviction prohibition became effective upon enactment of the CARES Act (March 27, 2020) and is effective for 120 days for Section 514, Section 515 and Section 538 loans, as well as Multi-family voucher holders.
-As stated in 7 CFR §3560.452(c)(8), failure to comply with this Federal law is considered a non-monetary default.
+As stated in 7 CFR §3560.452(c)(8), failure to comply with this Federal law is considered a non-monetary default. - This prohibition on late fees remains in place for the period covered by the CARES Act, meaning that if a resident has unpaid rent on August 1, retroactive late fees may not be assessed.
+Late fees may only be charged going forward.
+We encourage MFH owners and agents to work with tenants wherever possible to assist them in maintaining housing, including processing interim certifications if possible or arranging payment plans for past-due balances. - In addition, while the national prohibition on nonpayment evictions will lift July 25, many state and local governments have ongoing restrictions.
+Owners and agents must closely follow any applicable local guidance in this matter. - As a reminder, properties under a forbearance/deferral agreement are prohibited from nonpayment evictions through the life of the deferral.
+For example, if a property requests a deferral for June, July, and August, no nonpayment evictions would be permitted until September 1.

 Multi-Family Housing is taking several other steps to help owners, management agents and tenants maintain quality housing during the COVID-19 outbreak.
-Specifically, three immediate steps are effective for Section 515 Multi-Family properties:
+Specifically, these immediate steps are effective for Section 515 Multi-Family properties: